Cloudxtreme/DDPS-demo/README.md

 # Short introduction to Vagrant, and how this project is organized
 Vagrant is an easy way to manage VM's running on various Hypervisors (VirtualBox) with just text files, and not worrying about the Hypervisor at all.

 The configuration of the VM is done from the Vagrantfile in this directory.
 The Vagrantfile installs an Ubuntu and provisions it from the file: provision-vm.sh.
 The Vagrantfile also forwards TCP port 8080 and 9090 to the VM from localhost on your machine, to the dynamic IP of the VM.
-The Vagrantfile also mounts the directory inside the VM in /vagrant, so all the files in the files/ folder are available inside the VM in /vagrant/files.
+The Vagrantfile also mounts this directory inside the VM in /vagrant, so all the files in the files/ folder are available inside the VM in /vagrant/files.

 The project contains the following important files and folders:

     $ tree
-    ├── README.md
     ├── Vagrantfile
     ├── files
     │   ├── README.md
     │   ├── api-app
     │   │   └── install.sh
     │   ├── db2dps
-    │   │   └── install.sh
+    │   │   ├── install.sh
     │   ├── exabgp
-    │   │   └── install.sh
+    │   │   ├── install.sh
     │   ├── nginx
     │   │   └── install.sh
     │   ├── node
     │   │   └── install.sh
     │   ├── os-patches
     │   │   └── install.sh
+    │   ├── os-utilities
+    │   │   └── install.sh
     │   ├── pgpool-II
+    │   │   ├── configure.sh
+    │   │   ├── install.sh
-    │   │   └── install.sh
+    │   │   └── post_install.sh
     │   ├── postgresql
+    │   │   ├── configure.sh
+    │   │   ├── install.sh
+    │   ├── vagrant-report
-    │   │   └── install.sh
+    │   │   └── check-services.sh
     │   └── web-app
     │       └── install.sh
     └── provision-vm.sh

 The files/ folder contains all the scripts and files for installing and configuring all the applications running inside the VM.
 Each application have their own catalog.
+There are more files in the folders than listed above.

-The provision-vm.sh is called from the Vagrantfile, and configures all the applications in a specific order.
+The provision-vm.sh is called from the Vagrantfile, and installs and configures all the applications in a specific order.

 All services running inside the VM must run on localhost (since the IP of the VM is dynamic), and we use the Vagrantfile to forward them to the VM (TCP port 8080 and 9090).